wazo-platform/wazo-doc/source/developers/style_guide.rst

 Tests
 =====

-Unit tests should be short, clear and concise in order to make the goal of the test easy to understand.
+Unit tests should be short, clear and concise in order to make the test easy to understand.
 A unit test is separated into 3 sections :

  * Preconditions / Preparations
  * Thing to test